-In the first half of 2013, trade deficit narrowed by EUR 57.0 million or 5.9% compared to the same period last year.
+In the period January-August 2013, trade deficit narrowed by EUR 96.0 million or 7.6% compared to the same period last year.

-If we analyse the balance of export and import of goods by economic purpose, deficit narrowing is a result of combined effect from: narrowing of negative balance in the trade in fuels and lubricants, transport equipment, food and beverages and the consumer goods, while the widened negative balance in the trade of goods for industrial procurement and investment goods without transport equipment acted in opposite direction.
+If we analyze the balance of export and import of goods by economic purpose, deficit narrowing is a result of combined effect from: narrowing of negative balance in the trade of fuels and lubricants, transport equipment, food and beverages and consumer goods, while the widened negative balance in the trade of goods for industrial procurement and investment goods without transport equipment acted in opposite direction.